top of page

 A cheeky London weekend

 This post covers the weekend I spent in London in 2015, in the middle of two weeks of filming interviews in Singapore, Paris, London, Portsmouth and Birmingham for a work project.
-All that sounds rather glamorous but it was actually completely exhausting!
+All that sounds rather glamorous, but it was actually completely exhausting!
 I was glad of the weekend for some downtime.
-You can read about the work project experience here.
+My work project experience are documented here.

 I love rivers and although the Thames itself isn’t the prettiest, the pathways that line both banks are beautiful and provide fabulous views of many iconic structures.
-You can see from my photos that it was a grey start to the day as I wandered from Vauxhall to Westminster Bridge and across the river to Big Ben.
+My photos show that it was a grey start to the day as I wandered from Vauxhall to Westminster Bridge and across the river to Big Ben.

 There is something about London that I connect with, despite its grime and rubbish weather.
 As I write this blog in 2024, nine visits in, I feel privileged to have experienced so much of the city.
 Each visit I have added more iconic experiences to my kitbag!

 I highly recommend the Tower Bridge Experience as it’s super cool to walk inside the towers and see the workings of the bridge.
-There are walkways that connect the North and South Towers, where you can spot some of the 13 million rivets that hold the bridge together.
+There are walkways that connect the North and South Towers, where some of the 13 million rivets that hold the bridge together. can be seen.
 There’s also the Glass Floors viewpoint, some 42 metres above the Thames and 33.5 metres above the bridge/road level.

-The viewpoint allows you to see the vehicular and foot traffic on the bridge.
+The viewpoint allows for an incredible peek at the vehicular and foot traffic on the bridge below.
 The Walkways provide stunning panoramic views out across London.
-As you can see from my photos, the weather was kind to us during our visit so that made the views even better.
+The weather was kind to us during our visit so that made the views even better.
+London is stunning on a sunny day, that's for sure.

 We had a burger for lunch at this cool outdoor café under the bridge then we headed to Monument, the second iconic experience of the day.
 The Monument stands at the junction of Fish Street Hill and Monument Street and was built between 1671 and 1677 to commemorate the Great Fire of London.
 The Monument was designed by English architects, Sir Christopher Wren, who also designed St Paul’s Cathedral, and Dr Robert Hooke, who designed the Royal Observatory Greenwich.